1975 Award Winners

 "Each child has a right to be accepted as he is and to move forward from there at his own unique pace-challenged but not frustrated ," says this Learning Resources Teacher from U.S.D. /1417 who serves elementary schools in Council Grove, Dwight, Wilsey and Alta Vista.

-Mrs. Dutton, whose teaching career spans the years from the one-room country school in Wabunsee County, where she began teaching on a Normal Training Certificate, through 13 years at Alta Vista Elementary School, and finally to Washington Elementary School, Council Grove, where she has been instrumental in the development of the Appropriate Placement Concept for grades kindergarten through fourth, and then in 1974 to her new position as a learning resource specialist.
+Mrs. Dutton, whose teaching career spans the years from the one-room country school in Wabaunsee County, where she began teaching on a Normal Training Certificate, through 13 years at Alta Vista Elementary School, and finally to Washington Elementary School, Council Grove, where she has been instrumental in the development of the Appropriate Placement Concept for grades kindergarten through fourth, and then in 1974 to her new position as a learning resource specialist.

 "Mrs. Dutton has always enthusiastically pursued a never-ending search for new roads into youngster's minds," one school board member says.